rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 ## Pod Security Policies

-_Pod Security Policies_ (or PSPs) are objects that control security-sensitive aspects of pod specification (like secrets).
+_Pod Security Policies_ (or PSPs) are objects that control security-sensitive aspects of pod specification (like root privileges).
 Pods only run within Kubernetes if they meet their assigned PSP.

 - You can apply PSPs at the cluster or project level.
 - PSPs work through inheritance.